ahmadbenos/mobile-tournament-manager-app/README.md

  - Nice looking league standings
  - **daily voting on real-life football matches**
  - View how other people are voting in the daily vote

+Please reach me out through email if you'd like to view the app code or the serverless function code